The Ultimate Ubud Travel Guide – Where to Stay, Eat, and What to Do in Ubud Bali

 Basing from Ubud for at least part of your trip is a must on any trip to Bali (you can read more about my ideal 9-day Bali Itinerary here).
 It’s peaceful, relaxing, and home to some of my favorite resorts in all of Bali.
 If you’re coming with a group of friends to the island, you’ll love spending a few days hanging with monkeys, chasing waterfalls, and experiencing the rice fields.
 If you’re by yourself, you’ll love the disconnection that you feel high up in the jungle of Ubud.
 You’ll love experiencing yoga at Yoga Barn, or meeting the many interesting ex-pats in the area.
 And if you’re honeymooning in Bali, Ubud is your ideal spot for R,R&R (Rest, romance, and relaxation).

-This gorgeous eco-luxe hotel is one of my very favorite places to stay in Ubud.
-It’s one of the most unique properties I’ve ever stayed in in the world, and it is quintessential Ubud in my mind.
+This gorgeous eco-luxe hotel is one of my very favorite places to stay for budget luxury in Ubud.
+It’s one of the most unique properties I’ve ever stayed in, and it is quintessential Ubud in my mind.
 Each beautiful bungalow artistically blends bamboo interiors with antique Balinese teak wood.
 Every suite has both air conditioning and a fan, and some have gorgeous river views, private pools and outdoor showers.
 Did I mention complimentary yoga classes come with the room?
 This is the ideal, quiet place to relax as a couple or disconnect on a solo trip.
 My favorite suites are the Suite with River View rooms or the Udang house.

 Prices range from $100-$500 a night.
 Book here.

-This stunning Four Seasons property was recently ranked the #1 hotel in the world by Travel & Leisure!!
+This stunning Four Seasons property is easily one of the world’s finest.
 It is one of my favorite places to stay in Ubud (especially for couples) because it is super-quiet, tranquil, and, like most Four Seasons in the world, ultra-luxe.

 Prices for the Four Seasons Sayan are usually $500-$600 a night.
 Book here.